 WordPress Blocks have quite a history already:

-- They essentially began as widgets back in May 2007 with WordPress 2.2.
-One would drag/drop features from WordPress core and plugins into sidebars defined by their theme.
+- They essentially began as Widgets back in May 2007 with WordPress 2.2.
+One would drag/drop features from WordPress core and plugins into sidebar areas defined by their theme.
 Some sidebars were actual left or right sidebars whereas other dynamic widget areas were used for preset home page layouts, footer columns, etc. These were not called blocks yet.
-They just worked more like blocks do though they never rendered content previews as blocks do.
+They worked similarly to blocks except they never rendered content previews.

-- Later in December 2018 with WordPress 5.0 the page and post body content editor was upgraded to use a new interface that more resembled dynamic widgets than its predecessor WYSIWYG / TinyMCE, which was just one big blog of HTML.
+- Later in December 2018 with WordPress 5.0 the page and post body content editor was upgraded to use a new interface that more resembled dynamic widgets than its predecessor WYSIWYG / TinyMCE.
 This new editor was called Gutenberg.
-As the change was disruptive, many resorted to the Classic Editor plugin to disable the new editor on some or all pages or posts.
+As the change was disruptive, many resorted to the Classic Editor plugin to disable the new editor on some or all pages and posts.
 Gutenberg was earlier previewed via the Gutenberg plugin and its development track remains there.